Swimming Holes in South Dakota

 Frequently Asked Questions

-How many swimming holes are in SD?
+How many swimming holes are in South Dakota?

-SD's 5 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs.
+South Dakota's 5 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs.
 Notable water bodies include Varies - see below, Missouri River, Spearfish Creek.

-Which swimming holes in SD are free?
+Which swimming holes in South Dakota are free?

-2 of the 5 swimming holes in SD (40%) are listed as free to access.
+2 of the 5 swimming holes in South Dakota (40%) are listed as free to access.
 The remaining 3 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across SD's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across South Dakota's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-2 officially managed sites in SD typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+2 officially managed sites in South Dakota typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in SD do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in South Dakota do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 3 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.